Ice hockey broadcasting: Canada

 In Canada, NHL hockey is broadcast every Saturday night on CBC's longest-running television show, Hockey Night in Canada.
 During the week, other games are shown on cable channels TSN and RDS.
 Various local channels carry other games as well.
-During the NHL playoffs, CBC carries four of the Conference Quarterfinals (first, second, fourth, and sixth choice), two of the Conference semi-finals (first and third choice), all games of one conference final and games 4-7 of the other (or all games if involving a Canadian team).
+During the NHL playoffs, CBC carries four of the Conference Quarterfinals (first, second, fourth, and sixth choice), two of the Conference semifinals (first and third choice), all games of one conference final and games 4-7 of the other (or all games if involving a Canadian team).
 TSN gets the remainder.

 CBC also carries many international tournaments, such as the World Cup of Hockey.
 The Winter Olympics in 1998, 2002 and 2006 were on CBC, but the 2010 games were on CTV and RDS.
 Major games like those of the 1972 Summit Series or the 2002 Winter Olympics have received some of the highest ratings in Canadian television history.
 Other well-known tournaments, like the Spengler Cup or the Memorial Cup, are carried on Rogers Sportsnet.
 TSN and RDS carry all IIHF events, such as the World Junior Championships and World Championships.

 Several Canadian Hockey League (CHL; the umbrella organization for Canada's junior hockey leagues) and American Hockey League (AHL) games are broadcast by local channels in Canada, as is the occasional university game.

 Hockey Night in Canada, or HNIC, is by far CBC's most profitable show and supports many of the corporation's other ventures.

 United States

 According to Foster Hewitt's book His Own Story the first TV hockey broadcasts occurred in the late 1940s in New York and Detroit as Foster was interviewed as a hockey guest in both cities.
 Hockey hasn't traditionally fared as well on American television compared to the NBA, MLB, or the NFL.
 In fact, hockey broadcasting on a national scale was spotty prior to 1981; NBC and CBS held rights at various times, but neither network carried anything close to a full schedule, even carrying only selected games of the Stanley Cup Finals.
-From 1971–1995, there was no exclusive coverage of games in the United States.
+From 1971 to 1995, there was no exclusive coverage of games in the United States.

 In 1981, the fledgling USA Network (formerly MSG Network) carried 35 regular-season games a year and a full schedule of playoff games through 1985, supplanted by ESPN in 1985 and SportsChannel in 1989.
 ESPN regained the national hockey contract in 1993, joined by the Fox network in 1995.

 Fox had put much effort into trying to stimulate American interests in the game, but had achieved little success.
 One of their schemes was to make the hockey puck more visible by highlighting it on television with a blue comet, using FoxTrax.
 When a slapshot over 70 miles per hour was made, the puck would leave a red comet trail on the television.
 This idea was met with great derision in Canada, especially to diehard hockey fans, and also met with little success in the United States, often ridiculed by comedians on both sides of the border.